rlew631/portfolio-app/README.md

 * `npm run deploy` to deploy to the gh pages branch and update https://rlew631.github.io/portfolio/

 ## Task List:
+- put a horizontal line in the cards that seperates the links/icons from the rest of the text

+- the transition where the header loads makes it briefly show a larger height than the final loaded height

+- Try to modularize the code for the cards so that it just maps the values from copy.json or wherever they are

 - redo the site from scratch
     - use reactstrap instead of bootstrap
     - trim down flashy "star" graphics